timescale/docs/use-timescale/data-tiering/index.md

 tags: [storage, data management]
 ---

-# Tiered Storage
+# Tiered storage

-Tiered Storage is Timescale's multi-tiered storage architecture engineered to enable infinite, low-cost scalability for time series and analytical databases in the Timescale platform.
+Tiered storage is Timescale's [hierarchical storage management architecture](https://en.wikipedia.org/wiki/Hierarchical_storage_management).
+Engineered for infinite, low-cost scalability, Tiered Storage is available for the [Time series and analytics](https://www.timescale.com/products) instances you create in [Timescale](https://console.cloud.timescale.com/).

-Tiered storage complements Timescale's standard high-performance storage tier with a low-cost bottomless storage tier;
-an object store built on Amazon S3.
-We'll refer to this low-cost bottomless storage tier as object storage in our documentation.
+Tiered storage consists of the:
+* **High-performance tier**: rapid access to the most recent, and frequently accessed data.

+* **Object storage tier**: hold data that is rarely accessed and has lower performance requirements.
+  For example, to save old data for auditing or reporting purposes over long periods of time, even forever.
+  The Object store is low-cost bottomless data storage built on Amazon S3.
+You use it to avoid the higher costs and data size limitations associated with the high-performance tier.

+No matter the tier your data is stored in, you [query it when you need it][querying-tiered-data].
+Timescale seamlessly figures out the storage tier to access and generates the response.

 <img
 class="main-content__illustration"